claresudbery/clare-wiki-ably/pages/organising/tips/tech/apple-macs-and-ios.md

 - plug-in USB trackball mouse lagging or being jerky (not responding at all then suddenly catching up)
 - I found something online suggesting you [reset the SMC](#resetting-the-smc)
+- I also foudn something suggesting closing down background apps
+- and someting saying turn bluetooth keyboard on and off
+- and restart laptop

 ### Resetting the SMC